resibots/blackdrops/docs/basic_tutorial.md

 You should now watch your planar arm learning to reach a point using the Black-DROPS algorithm.
 Good scores are values >= -25.

 For more detailed explanation of the command line arguments run: `./deps/limbo/build/exp/blackdrops/src/tutorials/planar_arm_graphic -h`.
 If you do not have SDL2 installed, use `planar_arm_simu` instead to run the experiment without graphics.

+**For advanced users**

+If you have used the advanced installation procedure, then you should do the following:

+- `cd /path/to/limbo/folder`
+- `./waf configure --exp blackdrops`
+- `./waf --exp blackdrops -j4`

+If there's no error, you should be able to run your scenario: `./build/exp/blackdrops/src/tutorials/planar_arm_graphic -m 5000 -r 5 -n 10 -e 1 -u -b 5`

 If you are having trouble with completing some parts of the tutorial, you can check the `src/tutorials/planar_arm_finished.cpp` file.